moritzwilksch/SocialMediaBusinessAnalytics/README.md

 # SocialMediaBusinessAnalytics
-Research project for Social Media and Business Analytics module: Sentiment and stock prices
+Research project on the use of sentiment for short-term stock return forecasting

 <img width="233" alt="image" src="https://user-images.githubusercontent.com/58488209/136593182-a9fc8bad-1129-4c8c-b546-431b1250e59a.png">